-Since then, so much as changed with the advent of Internet technology.
+Since then, so much has changed with the advent of Internet technology.
 Just like how our mobile phone technology has developed, the means of education and communication had seen unparalleled evolution in recent times.

 Did you know that you can now get step by step instructions at the click of a mouse button?
 I am not talking about some shady or amateurish character posting stuff on Youtube or Vimeo.
-Instead, I am referring to full blown materials with professional quality and a similar experience to taking private lessons.
+Instead, I am referring to full-blown materials with professional quality and a similar experience to taking private lessons.

 This is one of the most common questions I get asked frequently.
 Should you choose between online lessons or one-on-one teacher/student classes?
 My answer is to do BOTH if you have both the time and resources.
 Understandably, most people would only be able to choose one of these methods due to some constraints.
 However, if I had to choose between one over the other, I advocate going online.

 Believe it or not, online electric guitar lessons have come a long way.
-The really greats ones have been professionally produced with on-screen notes and multi-angled camera views.
+The really great ones have been professionally produced with on-screen notes and multi-angled camera views.
 Because of this, they can offer you a perspective that a real-life teacher cannot give you.

 On top of that, online lessons only cost only a fraction of what a private teacher would charge and you can easily access them in the comfort of your home and convenience.
 Another factor that many people tend to overlook is the ability to learn and progress at your own pace.